Customize Consent Preferences

 The second webinar in this series will be held on June 6th.
 The intention is to provide an opportunity for youth to engage in conversations with decision makers on the SDGs and how they intersect with their lives as newcomers.
 It is hoped that decision maker participants will be represented by officials from UN agencies, local and federal politicians, and government department officials.

-At the Mary Ward Centre, we are committed to walking with youth to help them develop to their full potential.
-This includes accompaniment into political engagement and empowerment to realize their rights.
+At the Mary Ward Centre, we are committed to walking with the youth to help them develop their full potential.
+This includes accompaniment in political engagement and empowerment to realize their rights.
 We seek to educate and create spaces for youth to have their voices heard by those in decision making authority and to enable their full participation in decision making processes.

 en_AU